 - (a) includes a membership larger than the groups currently covered by the state employees' health plans; or - (b) alters the structure of the state's current health plan offerings or their operating foundations; or - (c) has an impact on plan benefits; or - (d) increases premium rates; the State and VTA agree to a limited contract reopener for the purpose of negotiating the impacts of such change.
 Both parties shall retain all statutory impasse rights. - 4.
-Medical Plan Benefit Changes effective January 1, 2013: commencing on January 1, 2013, the SelectCare Health Insurance Plan employee co-payments that were fifteen dollars (\$15.00) will increase to twenty dollars (\$20.00).
+Commencing on January 1, 2013, the SelectCare Health Insurance Plan employee co-payments that were fifteen dollars (\$15.00) will increase to twenty dollars (\$20.00).
+Commencing on January 1, 2019, the SelectCare Health Insurance Plan employee co-payments for non-specialist office visits that were twenty dollars (\$20.00) will increase to twenty-five dollars (\$25.00) and specialist office visit that were twenty dollars (\$20.00) will increase to thirty dollars (\$30.00).
+SelectCare emergency room visit co-payments that were fifty dollars (\$50.00) will increase to seventy-five dollars (\$75.00).
+SelectCare magnetic resonance image (MRI) co-payments will be thirty dollars (\$30.00).

-5. Eligibility/Enrollment:
+5. Eliqibility/Enrollment:

-For purposes of this Article, "Plan" means any approved health plan in which the employee is enrolled. (a) Eligibility requirements:
+For purposes of this Article, "Plan" means any approved health plan in which the employee is enrolled.

+(a) Eligibility requirements:

 Minimum hours working requirement for eligibility for permanent part-time employees shall be as follows: to be eligible for membership in a Plan, an employee must be certified by the appointing authority as being expected to work at least one thousand forty (1040) hours per year in their position.
 The Commissioner of Human Resources may require a certificate from any appointing authority as appropriate to ascertain that any employee, or group of employees, initially meets and continues to meet this eligibility requirement.
 An employee who is not certified as meeting the eligibility requirement expressed herein shall not be allowed to join a Plan, and any employee initially certified as meeting the minimum working hours requirement may stay in a Plan only so long as the reasonable expectation of working at least one thousand forty (1040) hours per calendar year continues.
 No membership will be terminated under this section without reasonable notice and an opportunity for hearing before the Commissioner of Human Resources.
-Permanent part-time employees in an inactive status (i.e., a regular or irregular layoff due to seasonal needs or lack of work) who continue to meet Plan eligibility requirements may remain in the Plan, but they shall be responsible for payment of the entire premium in advance of the due date to the Department of Human Resources, Benefits Division.
+Permanent part-time employees in an inactive status (i.e., a regular or irregular layoff due to seasonal needs or lack of work) who continue to meet Plan eligibility requirements may remain in the Plan, but they shall be responsible for payment of the entire premium in advance of the due date to the Department of Human Resources.
+Benefits Division.
 For purposes of continued participation in the Plan, employees under this section shall be governed by the same rules provided for employees in unpaid, non-medical leave of absence status.